johninfra/it-support-and-cybersecurity-labs/Lab-1-Network-Reconnaissance/README.md

 ## Key Takeaways
 - Network reconnaissance is the first step in penetration testing
 - Ping verifies connectivity between systems
-- Nmap is a powerful tool for discovering open ports and services
+- Nmap is used for port scanning and service enumeration
 - Open ports can indicate potential vulnerabilities
 - Understanding network structure is critical for cybersecurity